microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/Update-MgDeviceAppMgtMobileApp.md

   - `[Developer <String>]`: The developer of the app.
   - `[DeviceStatuses <IMicrosoftGraphMobileAppInstallStatus[]>]`: The list of installation states for this mobile app.
     - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
     - `[App <IMicrosoftGraphMobileApp1>]`: An abstract class containing the base properties for Intune mobile apps.
+Note: Listing mobile apps with `$expand=assignments` has been deprecated.
+Instead get the list of apps without the `$expand` query on `assignments`.
+Then, perform the expansion on individual applications.
     - `[DeviceId <String>]`: Device ID
     - `[DeviceName <String>]`: Device name
     - `[DisplayVersion <String>]`: Human readable version of the application